 To cite one well-known example, the RAND Wellness Programs Study showed that employee hospital admissions were reduced by nearly one-third for workers who participated in an occupational medicine program.
 Set aside the lost work time, scheduling headaches and other immediate logistical concerns and think about possible litigation against your business; with less hospital admissions, there’s a reduced chance your business will face a lawsuit, fines and penalties.

 Injury evaluation and management is a big part of helping workers recover from a workplace mishap – and also ensure that injuries don’t happen again.
 When an occupational medicine plan also has a worker’s compensation program to supplement the core group of products and services, everyone comes out ahead.
 It’s one thing to promote healthy living outside the workplace – and it’s quite another to take care of those inevitable injuries and missed time that happens at the office.
 A worker’s comp program is an essential element of any well-rounded, comprehensive workplace wellness program.
 For the best possible ROI with employer-based occupational medicine, a worker’s comp plan is a must!

-Urgent Care Extra is a top provider of workplace wellness programs for employers and business owners in Arizona.
+Banner Urgent Care is a top provider of workplace wellness programs for employers and business owners in Arizona.
 With drug testing, safety awareness, injury treatment and even a worker’s compensation program, our occupational medicine plan provides immediate ROI for both employee health and overall company finances.